Uday-2022/Uday-2022/README.md

-# Hi, I'm Uday Khanna 👋
+# Key Highlights ✨

+-**Experience**: I have been working with MAIT since June 2021 in Research & Analysis.
+I focus in my work more on automating repetitive tasks, Data management, building models to learn data better, and reproducible report writing using Python & R markdown, Ad-hoc reports and Power-BI Dashboards.
+-**GitHub Profile**: I'm currently working on building my GitHub profile with Data Science & Econometrics Applications on Macro-Economics & Finance.
-Welcome to my GitHub profile!
-I'm passionate about working with data, exploring statistics, econometrics, and applying data science concepts to make meaningful inferences.
-My journey in the world of data is fueled by my ongoing M.Sc. in Financial Engineering from WorldQuant University (WQU) and continuous learning through the Data Science Lab at WQU.
+-**Passion**: I'm passionate about working with data, exploring statistics & econometrics, and applying data science concepts to make meaningful inferences.
+-**Continuous skill Development**: My journey in data is fueled by my ongoing M.Sc. in Financial Engineering from WorldQuant University (WQU) and continuous learning through the Data Science Lab at WQU.
+Also, I took short courses from MOOCs, such as Macro-Econometrics Forecasting and Macro-Economic Diagnostic by IMF.
+I have recently completed the Executive Development Course on Applied Financial Risk Analytics course provided by IIM Kashipur and Introduction to AI using Python by IIT-Kanpur.

-### 🚀 My Journey

-I'm currently deepening my understanding of data science, automation, financial engineering, and econometrics, aiming to solve complex problems and derive insights from data.
-My GitHub repositories serve as a sandbox where I apply, experiment, and iterate on the concepts I learn.
-My approach is methodical and systematic, ensuring that every concept I learn is applied practically and comprehensively.

-### 🧠 What I'm Learning

-- **Econometrics**: Exploring various econometric models to understand and predict financial phenomena.
-Note: I have already completed the Macroeconometrics using EViews course provided by the IMF.
-- **Data Science**: Revising core data science concepts, including machine learning, data preprocessing, and model evaluation.
-Note: I have already completed Introduction to AI provided by IIT Kanpur.
-- **Statistics**: Applying statistical techniques to draw inferences and uncover hidden patterns in data.
-- **Financial Engineering**: Integrating financial theory with mathematical modeling to optimize financial decision-making, a focus of my ongoing M.Sc.
-Financial Engineering course.

-### 🔍 What You'll Find in My Repositories

-- **Structured Learning**: My repositories are organized to reflect a step-by-step learning process.
-Each project is designed to build upon the previous one, showcasing a clear learning curve and understanding of the material.
-- **Practical Applications**: You'll find applications of data science and econometrics in financial contexts, where I implement theories and methods on real datasets.
-- **Documentation and Code Clarity**: I believe in writing clean, well-documented code.
-Each project comes with a comprehensive README and inline comments to ensure clarity and ease of understanding.

-### 🌱 Currently Working On

-- Developing a robust **Econometric Model** to analyze and predict financial market behaviour (Niftybees ETF).
-- Applying **Time Series Analysis** to financial data.
-I will apply time series analysis to forecast Niftybees ETF value.
-- I will apply **Machine Learning** Concepts on the same or extended data.
+-**Objective**: My objective is to develop my skills further and apply them to solve real-world problems.

+## Background

+I graduated from Atma Ram Sanatan Dharma College (South Campus, Delhi University) with a B.A (Hons) in Economics.
+I have completed my Masters in Economics from IGNOU.
+After completing my bachelor's, I was sure about working in the Econometrics field.
+I joined an E-Learning company who wants statistics & econometrics.
+I started looking for relevant courses and upgrading my skills.
+I took up a lot of courses ranging from in-personal courses, courses provided by MOOCs, Linkedin Learning, Premier Institutes like IIM and IIT, and now with a foreign university (WQU).

+I'm a results-driven Data Analyst with a strong background in research and analysis, currently transitioning into data science.
+Experienced in utilizing data analysis, data visualization, automating tasks and periodic reproducible reports, and applying machine learning and natural language processing (NLP) techniques as needed for projects.
+Proficient in Python, PostgreSQL, and Power BI, with hands-on experience in implementing and automating workflows.
+Eager to leverage data analysis and econometrics expertise to drive business value in a dynamic organization.

-### 📫 How to Reach Me
+## 📫 How to Reach Me

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/udaykhanna96/) or drop me an email at [udaykhanna1996@gmail.com](mailto:udaykhanna1996@gmail.com).
 I'm always open to discussing new ideas, collaborations, or opportunities in the field of data science and financial engineering.

-### ✨ Let's Explore Data Together!
+## Let's Explore Data Together!

 I’m excited to continue this journey and share my progress with the community.
 Whether you're here to learn, collaborate, or just explore, I hope you find something valuable in my work.